gotson/komga-website/src/installation/configuration.md

 Komga relies heavily on [Spring Boot's configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html), leveraging `profiles` and configuration `properties`.

-The easiest way to configure is either via environment variables (a good fit for `docker` and `docker-compose`) or by using an `application.yml` file located in the current directory when you start Komga.
-The easiest way is to place it in the same directory as the `jar` file, and to `cd` to this directory before starting Komga.
+The easiest way to configure is either via environment variables (a good fit for `docker` and `docker-compose`) or by using an `application.yml` file located in the configuration directory:

-The Docker image will load an `application.yml` file located in the `/config` mounted folder (`v0.129.0+`).
+- The Docker image will load any `application.yml` file located in the `/config` mounted folder.
+- The Jar will load any `application.yml` file located in the `komga.config-dir` directory (defaults to `~/.komga`, [more details](#komga-configdir-komga-config-dir-directory)).

 Each configuration key can have a different format depending if it's from the environment variable, or from the `application.yml` file.
 In the following section I will provide both format in the form `ENVIRONMENT_VARIABLE` / `application-property`.